 At the Finnish mareographs, sea level is measured related to a fixed reference level of each mareograph.
 This reference level is bound to the geodetic height systems, and its datum (zero level) lies about two meters below the estimated mean sea level of 1921.
 The possible movement of a mareograph related to its reference level is checked by annual levelings to a nearby benchmark.
 Every three years the stability of the mareograph and its benchmark is verified by levelings to other local bedrock-bound benchmarks.

-There are four geodetical leveling systems currently in use in Finland:
+There are four geodetic height systems currently in use in Finland:

-The mean sea level height referenced to these height systems has been decreasing over a long period of time.
-Thus, the Finnish Institute of Marine Research has adopted so called theoretical mean water (MW).
+The mean sea level referenced to these height systems has been decreasing over the past decades.
+Thus, the so called theoretical mean sea level (MW) has been adopted.

-In 2000 a sea level value +15 cm, referenced to the theoretical mean sea level, was measured in Helsinki.
-The sea level in N60 system is obtained as follows:
+In 2000, a sea level value of +15 cm, referenced to the theoretical mean sea level, was measured at Helsinki.
+The sea level is converted to N2000 and N60 systems, respectively, as follows:

 In 2012, a sea level value of -22 cm, referenced to the theoretical mean sea level of 2012 (MW2012), was measured at Pietarsaari.
 The sea level in relation to the theoretical mean sea level of 2005 (MW2005) is obtained as follows, utilizing the geodetic height systems:

 Using the N2000 height system: